‘Bachelor In Paradise’: Tayshia Adams & John Paul Jones Post Update Amid Rumors They’re No Longer Together

-Bachelor in Paradise fans saw a rollercoaster romance play out for Tayshia Adams and John Paul Jones this summer, but on the season finale of the ABC dating show, it appeared there was no more trouble in paradise.
+Bachelor in Paradise fans saw a roller coaster romance play out for Tayshia Adams and John Paul Jones this summer.
+However, on the season finale of the ABC dating show, it appeared there was no more trouble in paradise.

-Last week, fans saw Tayshia end things with JJP.
+Last week, fans saw Tayshia end things with JPJ.
 In a brutal breakup, the Bachelor Nation fan-favorite admitted she wasn’t “there” yet with her feelings, as shared by The Inquisitr.
-But on the Bachelor in Paradise season finale, Tayshia admitted she regretted saying goodbye JPJ on the beach in Mexico, so she made a “bold” move to win him back.
+But on the Bachelor in Paradise season finale, Tayshia admitted she regretted saying goodbye to JPJ on the beach in Mexico, so she made a “bold” move to win him back.

 Bachelor in Paradise cameras followed Tayshia as she traveled to Jones’ Maryland hometown to tell him she wanted to give their relationship another try.
 The hometown reunion ended with them being “boyfriend and girlfriend.”

-Back in ABC’s studio at the Bachelor in Paradise reunion taping, Tayshia and JPJ appeared to still be going strong, and at one point, Jones even got down on one knee—to recite a poem to her.
+Back in ABC’s studio at the Bachelor in Paradise reunion taping, Tayshia and JPJ appeared to still be going strong.
+At one point, Jones even got down on one knee — to recite a poem to her.

 After the episode aired, Tayshia and John Paul Jones made their relationship Instagram official.
 Jones posted a photo of Tayshia posing with his family during that game-changing trip to Maryland.